lithin/sw-workshop/README.md

 ```
 npm install

-// if you haven't used webpack-dev-server
+# if you haven't used http-server before

-npm i -g webpack-dev-server
+npm i -g http-server
 ```

 Then run:

 ```
-npm start
+npm run build         # this will build and watch the app
+npm starts            # this will build and watch the sercice worker
+http-server public    # this will serve both

 ```

 ...and you're good to go!